Fadel-Rammal/Movies-Series/README.md

 - Run imdb script and chatbot script using cmd before using chatbot and see actors for a movie on website

-- For notification and firebase dependencies then send notification using firebase cloud message console page
+- For notification add firebase dependencies then send notification using firebase cloud message console page

+- Admin Page credentials:
+  Username: admin
+  Password: 123